-If a student's grade-point-average falls below 1.5 for any semester or if the cumulative GPA falls below that shown in the Financial Aid and Costs section of the College Catalog, a student is considered to be doing probationary level work.
+If a student's grade-point-average falls below 1.5 for any semester, a student is considered to be doing probationary level work.
 After one semester of unsatisfactory work, a student is placed on academic probation with the expectation that grades will improve the following semester.
 A student on probation may be dismissed at any time for failure to attend classes regularly or for failure to make satisfactory academic progress.
 Students performing probationary level work will be informed of such status by letter.
 Students who are placed on Academic Probation for two subsequent semesters are to be marked as being academically dismissed if they have not shown improvement during the second semester of their probation.
-Student transcripts will be marked to indicate "Academic Probation" or "Academic Dismissal."
+Student transcripts will be marked to indicate Page | 24

+"Academic Probation" or "Academic Dismissal."
 A list will be forwarded to the Vice President of Instruction for dismissal/action.
 A student who is suspended will not be readmitted without written permission from the Vice President of Instruction.
 All degree seeking students as well as high school students are eligible for inclusion in the probation/suspension report calculation.